Educational Psychologist · Johannesburg

 Comprehensive psychological support tailored to each individual's unique needs, strengths, and circumstances.

-Comprehensive evaluations to understand a child's cognitive profile, learning style, and areas of need — providing clarity, diagnosis support, and a roadmap for intervention.
+Comprehensive assessments to understand a child's cognitive profile, academic skills, and areas of strength and support — providing clarity, diagnosis support, recommendations and a roadmap for intervention.
 Results are shared with parents and, where appropriate, school teams.

 Structured group programmes focusing on social skills, resilience, anxiety management, and peer relationships — delivered in school or community settings.